Veritas solutions focus on information, not infrastructure. Our comprehensive

 Veritas’ approach to addressing conflict minerals issues in our supply chain aligns with the Conflict-Free Sourcing Initiative (CFSI), led by the RBA and the Global e-Sustainability Initiative.
 We require our suppliers to complete the CFSI’s Conflict Minerals Reporting Template (CMRT), which identifies the mineral country of origin and the smelters and refiners utilised.
 The Template also facilitates the identification of new smelters and refiners that should undergo an independent third-party audit to verify that they are “conflict-free”.

 For more information please visit our Veritas Conflict Minerals Report.

 For more on our conflict minerals due diligence process, please see our Veritas Conflict Minerals Report.

 At Veritas, we believe that supplier diversity is a distinct business advantage that supports economic growth in the communities we serve, and reflects another way we offer value to our customers.
-As part of our Supplier Diversity program, we actively track our supply base and monitor progress towards our company spending goals.
+As part of our Supplier Diversity programme, we actively track our supply base and monitor progress towards our company spending goals.
 We also participate in various activities of outreach, engagement and instruction with our current and prospective suppliers, including through supplier mailings, mentoring, attendance at national and regional conferences, and awareness campaigns.
-For more on this program, please refer to our website.
+For more on this programme, please refer to our website.